apache/zeppelin/download.md

 ## Available interpreters

 Thanks to many Zeppelin contributors, we can provide much more interpreters in every releases.
-Basically Zeppelin is compatible with the specified version in each cells.
-So please check the below table before you download.
+Please check the below table before you download Zeppelin package.

 > **Note :** Only Spark interpreter is included in Zeppelin 0.6.0 net-install package.
 You need to install the other interpreters with net-install script.